kshannon-ucsd/cogs9/pages/staff-information.md

 </table>

 {: .note .fs-3 }
-If you are unable to join or are having other issues, please reach out after class (I tend to do impromptu office hours after each class if I have time) or in section.
+If you are unable to join or are having other issues, please reach out after class (I tend to do impromptu office hours after each class if I have time) or in the discussion sections.
 Additionally, we are more than happy, to set up additional 1:1 or 1:group meetings when necessary.